FreedomBen/breakout71/Readme.md

     - ball keeps accelerating until unplayable
     - graphical effects like trail, contrast, blur to make it harder to see what's going on
     - ball creates a draft behind itself that blows coins in odd patterns

+- add red anti-coins that apply downgrades
+  - destroy your combo
+  - hurt your score
+  - behave like heavier coins.
+  - deactivate a perk for this level
+  - reduce your number of coins
+  - destroy all coins on screen
+  - lowers your combo
+  - reduce your choice for your next perk

 # extend re-playability
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..